NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 ### Import Maps

-[Import Maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a useful browser feature that allows to specify optimal names for modules, where it can be used to map package names to the implementation it should use, e.g:
+[Import Maps](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) is a useful browser feature that allows specifying optimal names for modules, where it can be used to map package names to the implementation it should use, e.g:

 ```csharp
 @Html.StaticImportMap(new() {